 Winning CIOs focus on business

-CIOs at top-performing organisations in other regions are targeted as much on business performance as IT performance – it’s a 50:50 split.
+CIOs at top-performing organizations in other regions are targeted as much on business performance as IT performance – it’s a 50/50 split.
 In both the Nordics and at typical performers elsewhere, CIOs’ targeting is still skewed towards IT performance, at 56% and 57% respectively.

-So the recipe for maximum success would appear to be an overall organisational focus on digital business and transformation, with a CIO-focus on business growth and market share.
+So the recipe for maximum success would appear to be an overall organizational focus on digital business and transformation, with a CIO-focus on business growth and market share.

 Look forward to a bright future with a cloud outlook

-CIOs at some of the most successful organisations have embraced cloud, taking advantage of its scalability, collaboration and major cost benefits.
-Indeed, research shows that CIOs at top-performing organisations are the most likely to recruit for the latest cloud ecosystem roles, with 49% having created cloud architect roles, for example.
-CIOs at Nordic organisations are also strongly invested in this, way ahead of typical performers (40% versus 30%), but they still have some way to go.
+CIOs at some of the most successful organizations have embraced cloud, taking advantage of its scalability, collaboration and major cost benefits.
+Indeed, research shows that CIOs at top-performing organizations are the most likely to recruit for the latest cloud ecosystem roles, with 49% having created cloud architect roles, for example.
+CIOs at Nordic organizations are also strongly invested in this, way ahead of typical performers (40% versus 30%), but they still have some way to go.